Questions & Answers

 What is yoga?
 Is it a religion?

-Yoga is not a religion, it is a system for living a fuller and more enjoyable life.
+Yoga is not a religion, it is a system for living a fuller and more balanced life.
 You can take or leave any parts of the philosophy and/or practice that do not work for you.
 I believe that a consistent yoga practice can have positive effects on ALL facets of your life.
 The practice of yoga helps to put all of the components of one's self into a cohesive working unit.
 Yoga helps strengthen and balance body and mind.
 A consistent yoga practice has a huge transformational effect on the practitioner,helping to heal physical and emotional wounds.
 It can also help you to become more mindful in your daily life , having a trickling effect in all that you do and everyone you meet along the way.

 What is Hatha yoga?